w3f/polkadot-wiki/docs/maintain/maintain-guides-opengov.md

 **Origin** - Each origin has a fixed set of privileges.
 When making a proposal, it is important to choose the origin that has the privilege to execute the referenda.

-**Track** - Each track has its own dispatch origin and a preset configuration which governs the voting process and parameters.
+**Track** - Each track has its own dispatch origin and a preset configuration that governs the voting process and parameters.

-**Submission Deposit** - The minimum amount to be used as a deposit to submit a public referendum proposal.
+**Submission Deposit** - The minimum amount to be used as a (refundable) deposit to submit a public referendum proposal.

-**Prepare Period** - The minimum time the referendum needs to wait before it can progress to the next phase.
-Voting is enabled, but the votes do not count towards the outcome of the referendum yet.
+**Prepare Period** - The minimum time the referendum needs to wait before it can progress to the next phase after submission.
+Voting is enabled, but the votes do not count toward the outcome of the referendum yet.

 **Decision Deposit** - This deposit is required for a referendum to progress to the decision phase after the end of prepare period.

-**Decision Period** - Amount of time that a decision may take to be approved to move to confirming period.
+**Decision Period** - Amount of time a decision may take to be approved to move to the confirming period.
 If the proposal is not approved by the end of the decision period, it gets rejected.

 **Max Deciding** - The maximum number of referenda that can be in the decision period of a track all at once.